csinva/mdl-complexity/readme.md

-Official code for using / reproducing MDL-COMP from the paper "Rethinking complexity and the bias-variance tradeoff".
+Official code for using / reproducing MDL-COMP from the paper "Rethinking complexity and the bias-variance tradeoff" ([arXiv link](https://arxiv.org/abs/2006.10189)).
 This code implements the calculation of MDL Complexity given training data and explores its ability to inform generalization.

 *Note: this repo is actively maintained.
 For any questions please file an issue.*